-Baseline data will be captured prior to the start of the index therapy (tofacitinib or bDMARDs), ie., index date.
-Index date will be defined as the date of start of first treatment for tofacitinib and bDMARDs in the tofacitinib and the comparator cohort, respectively.
+Baseline data will be captured at the start of the index therapy (tofacitinib or bDMARDs).
+Index date will be defined as the date of first prescription for tofacitinib and bDMARDs in the tofacitinib and the comparator cohort, respectively.

 9.3.1.1.
 Demographic characteristics